How to find your sitemap

 If none of the basic techniques worked, then you can try using a web crawling service to look for your sitemap.

-A quick and easy one to try is SEO Site Checkup’s sitemap tool – just put your URL in and let them see if they can find your sitemap.
+Another option to try is SEO Site Checkup’s sitemap tool – just put your URL in and let them see if they can find your sitemap.

 Secondly, you could try creating a Free account at Spotibo, and crawling your website.
 Then you would need to look through at just the XML file types to see if you have a sitemap.